spacemansteve/leaflet-solr-heatmap/Readme.md

 the field name provide an array whose first element is the field name and second element a function that takes a Solr document.
 This function should return the html description of the field.
-You can override all the default formatting of Solr fields.
-Simply set popupDisplay to a function that accepts one argument, a Solr document in JSON format.
-This function should return a string with HTML tags.
+You can also override the popup completely.
+Simply set popupDisplay to a function that accepts three arguments, the entire Solr response, the location of the click and the solr heatmap layer object.
+This function can use a popup, display the results in some other div on the page, etc.

 If the sort field is provided, the results in the popup are sorted from largest to smallest